apache/celix/documents/containers.md

 Note that because the source file is a C++ source file (.cc extension) the executable will be compiled with a C++ compiler.

-To create C Apache Celix Containers use the C option in the `add_celix_container` Apache Celix CMake command, this will generate a `main.c` instead of `main.cc` source file:
+To create C Apache Celix Containers, use the `C` option in the `add_celix_container` Apache Celix CMake command; This will generate a `main.c` instead of `main.cc` source file:

 ```CMake
 add_celix_container(my_empty_container C)
 ```

-When an Apache Celix Container is also configured with framework properties and/or auto start of bundles the generated main source file will add this using embedded framework properties.
+When an Apache Celix Container is also configured with framework properties and/or auto start of bundles, the generated main source file will add these properties as embedded framework properties.

 For example the following `add_celix_container` Apache Celix CMake command:
 ```CMake